All the key info for those heading to Hack24 on 10th March 2018

 - 16:30 Awards Ceremony in the Ballroom

-- 18:00 Afterparty drinks at Pitcher and Piano provided by Cordius
+- 18:00 Afterparty drinks at Belgo provided by Cordius

 Tea, coffee & water will be available throughout the weekend - you are welcome to bring additional drinks and snacks with you

 The challenges put forward by our sponsors can be found here.
 Please do not work on your hacks prior to the event.
-You can think about what you’d like to do and how you might go about it, but no code should be written before 12:00 on Saturday 18th March.
+You can think about what you’d like to do and how you might go about it, but no code should be written and no assets should be created before 12:00 on Saturday 10 March.

 You can enter as many hacks as you want, and one hack can be entered into as many challenges as it meets the criteria for so be creative and maximise your chances.